Kenshi Yonezu: Major label debut

-In 2022, Yonezu released "Kick Back", which was used as the opening theme song for the anime series Chainsaw Man, and "M87", which was used as the ending theme for the tokusatsu movie Shin Ultraman.His 10-show arena tour "HENSHIN" began in September that year.
+In 2022, Yonezu released "Kick Back", which was used as the opening theme song for the anime series Chainsaw Man, and "M87", which was used as the ending theme for the tokusatsu movie Shin Ultraman.
+His 10-show arena tour "HENSHIN" began in September that year.
 In 2023, Yonezu released his single "Tsuki wo miteita - Moongazing" as the theme song for the video game Final Fantasy XVI, and released "Spinning Globe" as the theme song for Hayao Miyazaki's film The Boy and the Heron.
 Miyazaki had requested him after hearing children singing Yonezu's song "Paprika" at a Ghibli-run nursery school.
 When Miyazaki heard the completed song, he cried.
 Yonezu said the experience was the biggest honor in his life.
 His 2023 "Fantasy" tour, with 24 concerts, began in April.

 His sixth studio album, Lost Corner, was released on August 21, 2024.
 It is his longest album, with 20 songs.
 On December 31, 2024, Yonezu did a special performance at the 75th NHK Kōhaku Uta Gassen, singing "Sayonara, Mata Itsuka!", which he wrote for the TV program The Tiger and Her Wings.

-In January 2025, Yonezu embarked on his biggest tour yet, 26-show "JUNK", with 350,000 people attending his domestic concerts, and 440,000 overall.
-"JUNK" included his first world tour, with shows in Shanghai, Taipei, Seoul, Paris, London, Los Angeles, and New York City.
+In January 2025, Yonezu embarked on his biggest tour yet, 26-show "Junk", with 350,000 people attending his domestic concerts, and 440,000 overall.
+"Junk" included his first world tour, with shows in Shanghai, Taipei, Seoul, Paris, London, Los Angeles, and New York City.
 Yonezu said he was "profoundly moved to have been so passionately welcomed by them".
-On March 5, 2025, Yonezu collaborated with two-time Olympic figure skating champion Yuzuru Hanyu, who performed a skating program for the music video of his song "BOW AND ARROW", which was used as the opening theme for the anime Medalist.
-On 21 April, NetEase Cloud Music named Yonezu as the most streamed Japanese artist in the platform's 12-year history with over 5.5 billion streams.
+On March 5, 2025, Yonezu collaborated with two-time Olympic figure skating champion Yuzuru Hanyu, who performed a skating program for the music video of his song "Bow and Arrow", which was used as the opening theme for the anime Medalist.
+On 21st of April, NetEase Cloud Music named Yonezu as the most streamed Japanese artist in the platform's 12-year history with over 5.5 billion streams.

+On September 15, 2025, he released his latest single "Iris Out" digitally, and "Jane Doe" featuring Hikaru Utada on September 22, 2025, served as the theme song and ending theme song, respectively, for the anime film Chainsaw Man – The Movie: Reze Arc.
+"Iris Out" became Japan's fastest song to reach 100,000,000 streams and peaked at number 5 on Billboard Global 200, the highest for any Japanese song.
+The song was first performed live at the 76th NHK Kohaku Uta Gassen.